Vedantsahai18/MU-BE-CS-Sem-Practicals/README.md

 This repository contains Semester wise Notes, Experiments and its Codes in a proper well structured format.

-For all those  MU CS Engineer pursuing Bachelors enthusiast , I hope this repository helps you in easing your academic work and helping in performing your practicals smoothly .
+For all those MU CS Engineers pursuing Bachelor's degrees , I hope this repository helps you in easing your academic work and helping in performing your practicals smoothly .

 # Please fork and star the repository as much as possible !!

-In order to contact me please see my github profile page
+`In order to contact me please see my github profile page`

 # Updates

-Sem 7 and Sem 8 codes/notes coming up soon
+`Sem 8 codes/notes coming up soon`

 # Do Follow me for more such updates